 To repel rodents and critters from other areas you can: sprinkle red pepper flakes in your bird seed, around your flower beds, or mix in your suet cakes.

-For more information on how to make suet cakes, click here for the recipe, Coconut Oil Suet Cakes for Chickens and Wild Birds.
+For more information on how to make suet cakes, Fresh Eggs Daily offers a recipe, Coconut Oil Suet Cakes for Chickens and Wild Birds.

 Add 1/4 tsp of cayenne pepper to each recipe to help repel rodents from eating them.